Africk-Hunter/Archivist/README.md

 ## Description

-WordMe is a project that utilizes Vue, Python, and SQL to provide users random words and their definitions, and optionally gives them the option to display a random word every few seconds based on various timer options.
+WordMe is a project that utilizes Vue, Python, and SQL to provide users random words and their definitions, and gives them the option to display a random word every few seconds based on various timer options.
 WordMe is comprised of two main parts: The Scraper & The Web App

 ### 1. The Scraper

 WordMe utilizes a web crawler/web scraper built in python to scrape and store words from the Merriam-Webster website, gathing their definitions, their type (noun, adjective, etc), and the pronunciation and storing them in a SQL database
 `words.db`.
 The scraper only needs to be run once in order to collect and store all of the data, or to add words that are new to Merriam-Webster.
 If you're running this project locally, there will already be a populated `words.db`, so running the scraper will not be necessary.

 ### 2. The Application